paulowe/gcp/bigquery.md

-## Big Query is a fully managed data warehouse
+## BigQuery is a fully managed data warehouse

 - Supports ad hoc queries
 - Use SQL